 When it comes to investor visas, no other program facilitates the path to US citizenship quite like the EB5 visa program.
 Although it requires a relatively hefty investment of at least $1 Million (or $500,000 in certain circumstances) with a direct pathway to a green card, the EB-5 program has risen to popularity over the last few years.
 The increase in the program’s popularity is not altogether surprising.
 USCIS, the government agency governing the EB-5 programs, places no requirements with respect to age, business training, and experience, or language skills.
 Investors granted the EB5 status enter the US as conditional lawful permanent residents (LPR) on a provisional green card, and need not be continuously and physically present in the United States, and they can maintain business and professional relations in their country of origin.

 For high net worth foreign investors looking to relocate to the US, two different options for investment: the direct investment EB5, and the Regional Center project.
-Both programs have their own requirements to be met, however, they both carry with them similar benefits and set-backs.
-Either option will allow the investor to enter the, and both ultimately lead to citizenship after a five year period.
-The direct investment EB5, as its names implies, requires that an investment of at least $500,000 in areas designated with high unemployment (or a TEA – Targeted Employment Area), otherwise $1,000,000, be made directly in an established or newly created business.
-A Regional Center, on the other hand, is usually a partnership which requires an investment of $500,000 firm in a project that has been granted the ‘Regional Project’ designation, combining capital from several different investors to be collaboratively used for a single project.
+Both programs have their own requirements to be met, however, they both carry with them similar benefits and setbacks.
+Either option will allow the investor to enter the, and both ultimately lead to citizenship after a five-year period.
+The direct investment EB5, as its name implies, requires that an investment of at least $500,000 in areas designated with high unemployment (or a TEA – Targeted Employment Area), otherwise $1,000,000, be made directly in an established or newly created business.
+A Regional Center, on the other hand, is usually a partnership that requires an investment of $500,000 firm in a project that has been granted the ‘Regional Project’ designation, combining capital from several different investors to be collaboratively used for a single project.

 Listen to the podcast here.